The 20 Best Things to Do in St Augustine, Florida

 There are regular sightseeing tours that highlight the oldest and best of St. Augustine.

-The distinctive trolleys provide a fun and functional way of getting around, combining transportation and entertainment.
+The distinctive trolleys provide a relaxing fun and functional way of seeing the city, combining transportation, education, and entertainment.

-The conductors narrate the tour with entertaining trivia and stories.
+The conductors narrate the tour with trivia and stories.

 Dating from the 1700s, this original colonial home was made into a classroom for Minorcans.